Step 1 - Prepare your account for private offers

 Check billing account and subscription settings by running the private offer eligibility report.
 You must have an eligible Azure subscription associated with the billing account used for the private offer.
 Your billing account policy must be enabled for Azure Marketplace purchases and must have a valid payment instrument associated.
 Check your purchase controls on the billing account that might block marketplace purchases on your subscription.
 To learn more, see Private offer eligibility report.

-There are two steps needed to procure a private offer: accept and purchase.
-The person accepting the private offer and the person purchasing the private offer require different permissions, depending on the type of agreement—Microsoft Customer Agreement (MCA) or Enterprise Agreement (EA).
-The private offer eligibility report can help identify who in an organization has the correct permissions—the roles needed are summarized in the following table:
+There are two steps needed to procure a private offer: you must first accept and then purchase and subscribe.
+Each step requires different user role assignments, depending on the type of agreement—Microsoft Customer Agreement (MCA) or Enterprise Agreement (EA).

 Agreement type Permissions to accept offer Permissions to purchase or subscribe